So You’re Interested in Hemp for Pets?

 Carrier oils are used to dilute the raw hemp extract as well as act as a preservative — some examples include coconut oil, avocado oil, or olive oil.

-It’s very important to pay attention to what carrier is being used to make sure that it doesn’t cause any adverse reactions in your pet, as many carrier oils can be harmful for animals.
+It’s very important to pay attention to what carrier is being used to make sure that it doesn’t cause any adverse reactions in your cat or dog, as many carrier oils can be harmful for animals.
 For cats and dogs, this would include things like peppermint oil, citrus oil, cinnamon oil, or lavender oil.
 This is why it’s best to refrain from giving your pet any hemp extract product that was intended for human consumption.

 Types of Hemp Extract

 There are many different hemp extract pet products available on the market, but the majority of them use an isolated CBD compound, rather than full spectrum hemp extract.

 Full spectrum hemp extract has undergone the least amount of processing, so it retains the majority of its naturally occurring compounds and terpenes, including CBD.
 Hemp extract that has been refined into a CBD isolate has been stripped of its natural cannabinoid compounds, with a process that involves the use of harsh chemical solvents.

 Why Lab Analysis is Important